 James Jean - Flora and Fauna

 James Jean made a name as an illustrator, however, his true love is fine art.
-The American artist of Taiwanese descent, worked with his friends of the LA team, The Hundreds, on creation of a special collection.
-The entire collection includes T-shirts, head pieces, sweatshirts and skate decks.
-The deck come in three designs by Jean – Coral Bird, Tiger and Wave, rendering a classic floral theme of the skating world.
+The American artist of Taiwanese descent, worked with his friends of the LA team, The Hundreds, on the creation of a special collection.
+The entire collection includes T-shirts, headpieces, sweatshirts and skate decks.
+The deck comes in three designs by Jean – Coral Bird, Tiger and Wave, rendering a classic floral theme of the skating world.

 Andrew Schoultz - Hand Painted Fantasy

 Recently, Andrew Schoultz hand-painted a series of skate decks at the Uprise Skateboard Shop in Chicago, producing a series of unique designs.
 The exhibition lasted one day only, but all the remaining designs were put online, selling fast, since such a rare collector’s gem is difficult to find.
 The best part is that all the proceeds from the exhibit were donated to charity.
 Schoultz’s style is the result of influences drawn from 15th-century German maps, medieval Persian miniature as well as contemporary street art.
 His work is marked by fantasy, strangeness and the attention to detail.

 D*Face - Skate Decks with the Matching Mural

 One of the graffiti pioneers from London, D*Face worked with REAL on skate deck design.
 The result is iconic, as he dreamed up three separate patterns inspired by skaters Pete Ramondetta, Dennis Busenitz and Justin Brock.
 Everything is limited here, both the number of decks and the time of their availability, but knowing D*Face painted a mural piece in London according to one of the designs makes these decks all the more desirable.